 March 15th is a notorious day.
 Is that reputation deserved?
-Here are some of the worst things that have happened on this day throughout history.
+What bad things happened on the ides of March?
+Here are some of the worst events concerning that date.

 Two years ago, I posted a list of 11 Wonderful Things That Have Happened On the Ides of March.
 This year, I’m doing the follow-up (which, logically, should’ve come first).